The iPhone 11, First of the Post-Ive Era, Shows New Design Trends

 This was a big week for Apple, and there were many interesting, informative articles.
 Perhaps the most intriguing is one that’s not sheer tech but, rather, informed speculation.
 I liked it.

-At Cult of Mac, Charlie Sorrel theorizes that the waning influence of Jonny Ive is manifested in the iPhone 11 design, namely size, weight and battery life. “iPhone 11 corrects the biggest mistake of the Jony Ive era.”
+At Cult of Mac, Charlie Sorrel theorizes that the waning influence of Jony Ive is manifested in the iPhone 11 design, namely size, weight and battery life. “iPhone 11 corrects the biggest mistake of the Jony Ive era.”

 Of course, as Apple explained in the September 10 event, the A13 consumes much less power than its predecessors, so that comes into play.
 Engineering consists of constructing an aggregate of many small factors.